 As you might know, I’m a big fan of the autism diet, or rather, using diet to heal the issues that come with autism, as well as other learning or developmental disabilities, such as ADHD, Down syndrome and more.
 More than one parent has helped their child thrive.
 In this post, I’m going to review the different diets that can benefit these conditions, what they are for, who should be on them and weigh the pro’s and cons.

-Why The Autism Diet Is Beneficial To Kids
+Why The Autism Diet Can Be Beneficial To Autistic Children

 You may have heard, “This won’t work.”
 I heard that from a doctor myself.
 It took me TWO FULL YEARS to actually embark on the autism diet after that remark, and the positive impact was immediate!
 There are several reasons why an autism diet can help a child:

 - Many kids with autism have allergies OR food sensitivities.
 Food allergies can be medically dangerous, cause anaphylatic shock and even be a cause of death in severe cases.
 The immune system is launching an attack against the food.
 Food sensitivities arise when food is not processed properly by the body, for example, if you are deficient in certain enzymes.
 While not life threatening, sensitivities can cause problematic or dangerous behavior, medical issues and more.
 Read more about the Autism and Allergy Overlap at Autism File.
 Or, go deep and learn more about healing from Dr. Kenneth Bock’s book, “Healing the New Childhood Epidemics: Autism, ADHD, Asthma, and Allergies: The Groundbreaking Program for the 4-A Disorders, my affiliate link.
 This is the book that helped me start my journey to healing my children.